Linear models of strip-type roughness: Discussion and concluding remarks

 \section{Discussion and concluding remarks}

 In this paper, we proposed a linearised-RANS-based framework to predict the structure of Prandlt's secondary flows of the second kind developing over laterally heterogeneous rough surfaces.
 The work extends our previous efforts on modelling smooth non-planar surfaces \citep{zampino2022}, e.g. surfaces with longitudinal ridges.
 The model couples the linearised RANS equations with the Spalart-Allmaras (SA) transport equation to capture the altered turbulent structure.
-Rough surfaces with alternating streamwise-aligned strips of high and low roughness are modelled using established RANS modelling strategies available in the literature for homogeneous rough surfaces \citep{Aupoix2007}.
-In a nutshell, these strategies adopt a virtual origin framework, whereby the shift of the logarithmic profile is obtained by displacing beneath the boundary of the numerical domain the virtual origin \citep{rotta1962} from which the turbulent quantities (e.g. the turbulent viscosity in the SA transport model) develop.
+Rough surfaces with alternating streamwise-aligned strips of high and low roughness are modelled using established RANS modelling strategies available in the literature for homogeneous rough surfaces \citep{Aupoix2007}. {Briefly, these strategies adopt a virtual origin framework, whereby the shift of the logarithmic profile is obtained by displacing beneath the boundary of the numerical domain the origin from which turbulent quantities develop \citep{rotta1962}}.
 This results in altered boundary conditions as well as a domain forcing term when the distance from the wall appears in the turbulence model's transport equations.
 The framework also employs a nonlinear Reynolds stress model, i.e.~the Quadratic Constitutive Relation (QCR, see \citet{spalart2000}), so that secondary currents induced by the inhomogeneity of anisotropic turbulent stresses can be predicted \citep{speziale1982}.